-- Religious Studies
+- One Religious Studies Course

 American Council on Education (ACE) Credit

 Saint Xavier University is a member of the American Council on Education (ACE).
 This membership allows adult students the opportunity to obtain academic credit from military and workplace training programs from organizations such as business and industry, labor unions, professional and voluntary associations, technical and business schools, professional training suppliers and government agencies.
 Students are billed a $200 evaluation and processing fee.
-For more information, call the Continuing and Adult Education office at 708-802-6200.
+For more information, call the Graduate and Continuing Education office at 708-802-6200.